yeisson099/dog-api/README.md

 ## Deployment 🚀

 The application is automatically deployed to AWS Amplify when changes are pushed to the main branch.
-The deployment process is handled by GitHub Actions.
+The deployment process is handled by AWS Amplify.

 ### Manual Deployment